This post may contain affiliate links. Please read our full Disclosure Policy.

 Oil Based Paints

 Oil-based paints are a great option for painted furniture.
-They provide an attractive glossy finish that is highly durable making them a great choice for furniture that will experience a lot of wear and tear.
+They provide an attractive, highly durable, glossy finish, making them a great choice for furniture that will experience a lot of wear and tear.
 Oil-based paints tend to be more expensive than other types of paint, but the extra cost is worth it for the increased durability and resistance to scratches and stains.

 No matter which type of paint you choose, make sure to properly prepare the surface by cleaning it with a degreaser and sanding it down so the paint has something to stick to.
 This will help ensure your painted furniture project looks professional and doesn’t end up chipping over time.

 Priming the furniture piece prior to painting is very important!
 Primer is also referred to as the base coat of paint and will allow your paint to adhere to the furniture piece easily.
-Similar to painting a room or space, using a primer should save you some money as you won’t need to apply as many coats of paint afterwards.
+For example, when painting a room or space, using a primer should save you money as you won’t need to apply as many coats of paint afterward.

 Primer is also going to help prevent any staining or bleeding from the wood below from happening.
-If you find that your piece is still showing a red stain after applying your primer, try reapplying layers of primer to the area until the bleeding stops.
+If you find that your piece still shows a red stain after applying your primer, try reapplying layers of primer to the area until the bleeding stops.

 paint and primer for painted furniture